brianjking/docs-1/_handbook/v3-to-v4-migration.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>So v4 is completely rewritten in PHP.
+<p>EasyEngine v4 is completely rewritten in PHP.
 Since PHP used by EasyEngine itself and PHP used by sites created via EasyEngine are not related, the&nbsp;EasyEngine itself is coded in PHP 7.2 to make most of the latest PHP version.</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":3} -->